'90 Day Fiance' spoilers: Are Colt Johnson and his girlfriend Jess still together or has the 'Happily Ever After?' couple split?

 "Looking for someone that makes jewelry," he captioned the image on his Instagram Stories.
 "DM me please."

-TLC also filmed Colt taking a trip to Jess' home country of Brazil that will be featured on 90 Day Fiance: Happily Ever After?, Starcasm reported in April.
+TLC also filmed Colt taking a trip to Jess' home country of Brazil that will be featured on90 Day Fiance: Happily Ever After?, Starcasm reported in April, and the season preview that aired on the show at the conclusion of its June 14 season premiere appeared to show tease footage of the trip.

-So are Colt and Jess still together now or has the 90 Day Fiance couple split?
-What's the latest?
+So are Colt and Jess still dating and together now?
+Has the 90 Day Fiance couple split?

 In April 2020, Jess accused Colton of sharing nude photos she had sent him during their relationship.